Rangbaaz (TV series): Rangbaaz Phirse

 Binged gave a rating of 6/10 stars to Rangbaaz Phirse and critically reviewed the actors performances.
 They also stated that the series fails to display a larger than life gangster profile.
 Moreover, the direction of the series makes it look quite authentic when capturing expressions and other important scenes.
 Throughout the nine episodes the rise and fall of its protagonist is portrayed dramatically in impressive detail.

-Hindustan Times gave a review about the series saying that the webseries focuses on the rural heartlands plagued by the caste hierarchy.
+Hindustan Times gave a review about the series saying that the series focuses on the rural heartlands plagued by the caste hierarchy.
 The storyline revolves around gruesome tit-for-tat that leads to numerous murders involving bystanders, politicians and cops, serving their own agendas.
-The cast in the film gave great performances and did justice to their roles.
+The cast were praised..